 I’m sharing tips for epiphyllum oxypetalum care.
-Epiphyllum oxypetalum—also known as night blooming cereus or “queen of the night” cactus, is a gorgeous, resilient plant that blooms only at night.
+Epiphyllum oxypetalum—also known as the“queen of the night” cactus, is a gorgeous, resilient plant that blooms only at night.
 Learn all about this unique plant!

-She said it was a night-blooming cactus (full name: epiphyllum oxypetalum), that she actually had a cutting of that I could have!
+One day years ago I was at one of their houses and complimented it, not having any idea what it was.
+She said it was a night-blooming cactus, and she actually had a cutting I could have!
 She’d accidentally knocked the piece off, so instead of throwing it away, she started to root it in water.
 Anyone wondering where I get this from?

 I gladly took it, even having literally no idea what it was or how to care for it.
 It was a family get-together, so we didn’t have much time to talk.
 She just told me it was a plant that only bloomed at night, and the flowers died before dawn.
 Pretty wild.